Particle41/devops-challenge-senior/README.md

 ---

-# The Challenge

-## Application Development / Docker / Kubernetes
+# Task 1 - Minimalist Application Development / Docker / Kubernetes

-### Tiny App Development: 'SimpleTimeService'
+## Tiny App Development: 'SimpleTimeService'

 - Create a simple microservice (which we will call "SimpleTimeService") in any programming language of your choice: NodeJS, Python, C#, Ruby, whatever you like.
 - The application should be a web server that returns a pure JSON response with the following structure, when its `/` URL path is accessed: